dthyresson/netlify-plugin-redwoodjs-env-validator/README.md

 That requires that you need to keep everything in sync and up-to-date which means that you may have added a new env, but forgottent ot whitelist it; or you removed an env and it is still whitelisted, or you whitelisted and env and forgot to add it to Netlify, and so on.

+The first time deploying a RedwoodJS app to Netlify, I didn't know to whitelist envs and my app broke all over the place.

-This plug is here to help!
+This build plugin is here to help!

 ## Setup